Explore the Artworks of Ata Bozaci

 No letters at all

-“Fleeting are the words spoken, some of meaning, many not.
+“Spoken words are fleeting.
+Some meaningful, many not.
 Words disintegrate into letters and letters disintegrate into nothing.
 An experiment,” says the artist.

 2020

 The Matterhorn is the most famous mountain in Switzerland.
 Here it is represented in a geometrical language.
-This work was made with the latest laser technology.
+This work was created with a groundbreaking laser technology that vaporizes the material instead of cutting it — a world first.
 The MDF panels were lasered in their raw state or with a white or gray coating.
 The differences in height give the work a three-dimensional appearance.
 The movement of the viewer brings the work to life.

 4478 M brown